Discover all the tax services we offer

 Effectively Connected Income is about location.
 If you have an F, J, M, or Q visa, then scholarships are ECI.
 A partnership organized in the US is ECI.
 Any personal services or business operations in the US, rents received from US property, or the sale or exchange of US property all are examples of ECI.

-If a nonresident is receiving US source income, a mandatory withholding of 30% on most types of income will apply.
-Exceptions exist – for example, on some sales of US real estate -but overall, the required withholding is 30%.
+If a nonresident receives US source income, a mandatory withholding of 30% on most types of income will apply.
+But, exceptions exist – for example, on some sales of US real estate.
 However, the US has tax treaties with many countries that change the tax treatment of US source income to 15%, 10%, or even zero.
-If you are a resident or national of one of the countries that has an agreement with the US, you may need to file the Form 1040NR to claim a refund of all, or a portion, of the 30% of tax withheld.
+If you are a resident or national of one of the countries that have an agreement with the US, you may need to file Form 1040NR to claim a refund of all, or a portion, of the 30% of tax withheld.

 Think of it this way: the withholding agent does not know if there is a treaty in place that could alleviate the 30% withholding.
 To make them aware, you provide a Form W-8Ben.
 This form goes to the organization from which you are the receiving the US source income, such as a bank, investment company, or pension provider.
 It does not go to the IRS.
 It informs the withholding agent that, because of the tax treaty, they should withhold at a lower rate.